 Everyone has a personal hero, and there are many categories a “hero” can fall into.

 Maybe you have always looked up to your mother, who taught you your first and most important life lessons.
 Perhaps you hold a historical or cultural figure as a personal hero.
 Or maybe your hero is as literal as the term can be, and you look up to Spider-Man.

 No matter who inspires you, a tattoo is a great way to memorialise them.
 It will also remind you of their influence — and hopefully inspire you to live a bit more in a way that would make them proud.

 We have all seen variations of the most classic tattoos, some of them many times over.

 However, something about these old styles is so satisfying that we can’t help but return to them again.
-So don’t feel tacky if you’re planning to get a heart surrounded by roses that declares your love for your mother.
+So don’t feel tacky if you’re planning to get a heart surrounded by roses that declare your love for your mother.
 It can be the ultimate “I really don’t give a fuck what you think” statement.

 As with all classic tattoos, there are plenty of ways to make a tribute to the old styles while making the design your own, so feel free to sketch up some ideas and talk to the artist before settling on a course.

 You don’t have to be a surfer to appreciate the symbolism behind the imagery of the wave.
 For many people, the ocean’s waves represent the constant flow of life and time.